Sharper grooming advice for men

 textured slick back with faded sides

-Medium-Length Layered Texture
+Medium-Length Layered Textured Haircut

 medium-length layered texture

-Medium Pompadour
+Textured Medium Pompadour

 medium pompadour haircut